cedar-policy/cedar-docs/docs/syntax-operators.md

 ## Comparison operators and functions<a name="operators-comparison"></a>

-Use these operators to compare two values as an expression\.
-An expression that uses one of these operators evaluates to a Boolean `true` or `false`\.
-You can then combine multiple expressions using the logical operators\.
+Use these operators to compare two values as an expression.
+An expression that uses one of these operators evaluates to a Boolean `true` or `false`.
+You can then combine multiple expressions using the logical operators.

 ### `==` \(equality\)<a name="operator-equality"></a>

 **Usage:** `<any type> == <any type>`

-Binary operator that compares two operands of any type and evaluates to `true` only if they are exactly the same type and the same value\.
+Binary operator that compares two operands of any type and evaluates to `true` only if they are exactly the same type and the same value.

-If the operands are of different types, the result is always `false`\.
-For example, Cedar does not consider the number 5 to be equal to the string "5"\.
+If the operands are of different types, the result is always `false`.
+For example, Cedar does not consider the number 5 to be equal to the string "5".

 ### `!=` \(inequality\)<a name="operator-inequality"></a>

 **Usage:** `<any type> != <any type>`

-Binary operator that compares two operands of any type and evaluates to `true` if the are of different types or have different values\.
+Binary operator that compares two operands of any type and evaluates to `true` if the operands have different values or are of different types.

 ### `<` \(long integer 'less than'\)<a name="operator-lessthan"></a>

 **Usage:** `<long> < <long>`

-Binary operator that compares two long integer operands and evaluates to `true` if the left operand is numerically less than the right operand\.
+Binary operator that compares two long integer operands and evaluates to `true` if the left operand is numerically less than the right operand.

 ### `.lessThan()` \(decimal 'less than'\)<a name="function-lessThan"></a>

 **Usage:** `<decimal>.lessThan(<decimal>)`

-Function that compares two decimal operands and evaluates to `true` if the left operand is numerically less than the right operand\.
+Function that compares two decimal operands and evaluates to `true` if the left operand is numerically less than the right operand.

 ### `<=` \(long integer 'less than or equal'\)<a name="operator-lessthanorequal"></a>

 **Usage:** `<long> <= <long>`

-Binary operator that compares two long integer operands and evaluates to `true` if the left operand is numerically less than or equal to the right operand\.
+Binary operator that compares two long integer operands and evaluates to `true` if the left operand is numerically less than or equal to the right operand.

 ### `.lessThanOrEqual()` \(decimal 'less than or equal'\)<a name="function-lessThanOrEqual"></a>

 **Usage:** `<decimal>.lessThanOrEqual(<decimal>)`

-Function that compares two decimal operands and evaluates to `true` if the left operand is numerically less than or equal to the right operand\.
+Function that compares two decimal operands and evaluates to `true` if the left operand is numerically less than or equal to the right operand.

 ### `>` \(long integer 'greater than'\)<a name="operator-greaterthan"></a>

 **Usage:** `<long> > <long>`

-Binary operator that compares two long integer operands and evaluates to `true` if the left operand is numerically greater than the right operand\.
+Binary operator that compares two long integer operands and evaluates to `true` if the left operand is numerically greater than the right operand.

 ### `.greaterThan()` \(decimal 'greater than or equal'\)<a name="function-greaterThan"></a>

 **Usage:** `<decimal>.greaterThan(<decimal>)`

-Function that compares two decimal operands and evaluates to `true` if the left operand is numerically greater than the right operand\.
+Function that compares two decimal operands and evaluates to `true` if the left operand is numerically greater than the right operand.

 ### `>=` \(Long integer 'greater than or equals'\)<a name="operator-greaterthanorequal"></a>

 **Usage:** `<long> >= <long>`

-Binary operator that compares two long integer operands and evaluates to `true` if the left operand is numerically greater than or equal to the right operand\.
+Binary operator that compares two long integer operands and evaluates to `true` if the left operand is numerically greater than or equal to the right operand.

 ### `.greaterThanOrEqual()` \(decimal 'greater than or equal'\)<a name="function-greaterThanOrEqual"></a>

 **Usage:** `<decimal>.greaterThanOrEqual(<decimal>)`

-Function that compares two decimal operands and evaluates to `true` if the left operand is numerically greater than or equal to the right operand\.
+Function that compares two decimal operands and evaluates to `true` if the left operand is numerically greater than or equal to the right operand.

 ## Logical operators<a name="operators-logical"></a>

-Use these operators to logically combine Boolean values or expressions\.
+Use these operators to logically combine Boolean values or expressions.

 ### `&&` \(AND\)<a name="operator-and"></a>

 **Usage:** `<Boolean> && <Boolean>`

-Binary operator that evaluates to `true` only if both arguments are `true`\.
+Binary operator that evaluates to `true` only if both arguments are `true`.

-This operator uses [short circuit evaluation](https://wikipedia.org/wiki/Short-circuit_evaluation)\.
-If the first argument is `false`, then the expression immediately evaluates to `false` and the second argument isn't evaluated\.
-This is useful when the second argument might result in an error if evaluated\.
-You can use the first argument to test that the second argument is a valid expression\.
-For example, consider the following expression\.
+This operator uses [short circuit evaluation](https://wikipedia.org/wiki/Short-circuit_evaluation).
+If the first argument is `false`, then the expression immediately evaluates to `false` and the second argument isn't evaluated.
+This approach is useful when the second argument might result in an error if evaluated.
+You can use the first argument to test that the second argument is a valid expression.
+For example, consider the following expression.
 It evaluates to `true` if the `principal` has the `numberOfLaptops` property and that property is set to a value less than 5:

 ```
 principal has numberOfLaptops && principal.numberOfLaptops < 5
 ```

-The second comparison in this expression is valid only if the `numberOfLaptops` property for the `principal` entity has a value\.
-If it doesn't, the less than operator generates an error\.
-The first expression uses the [**has**](#operator-has) operator to ensure that the `principal` entity does have such a property with a value\.
-If that evaluates to `false`, there is no test of the second expression\.
+The second comparison in this expression is valid only if the `numberOfLaptops` property for the `principal` entity has a value.
+If it doesn't, the less than operator generates an error.
+The first expression uses the [**has**](#operator-has) operator to ensure that the `principal` entity does have such a property with a value.
+If that evaluates to `false`, there is no test of the second expression.

 ### `||` \(OR\)<a name="operator-or"></a>

 **Usage:** `<Boolean> || <Boolean>`

-Binary operator that evaluates to `true` if either one or both arguments are `true`\.
+Binary operator that evaluates to `true` if either one or both arguments are `true`.

-This operator uses [short circuit evaluation](https://wikipedia.org/wiki/Short-circuit_evaluation)\.
-If the first argument is `true`, then the expression immediately evaluates to `true` and the second argument isn't evaluated\.
-This is useful when the second argument might result in an error if evaluated\.
-The first argument should be a test that can determine if the second argument is a valid expression\.
-For example, consider the following expression\.
-It evaluates to `true` if the principal can't be confirmed to at least 21 years old; `principal` is either missing the `age` property or that property is set to a value less than 21\.
+This operator uses [short circuit evaluation](https://wikipedia.org/wiki/Short-circuit_evaluation).
+If the first argument is `true`, then the expression immediately evaluates to `true` and the second argument isn't evaluated.
+This approach is useful when the second argument might result in an error if evaluated.
+The first argument should be a test that can determine if the second argument is a valid expression.
+For example, consider the following expression.
+It evaluates to `true` if the principal can't be confirmed to at least 21 years old and `principal` is either missing the `age` property or that property is set to a value less than 21.

 ```
 !(principal has age) || principal.age < 21
 ```

-The second comparison in this expression is valid only if the `age` property for the `principal` entity is present\.
-If it is missing, the less than operator generates an error\.
-The first expression uses the [**has**](#operator-has) operator, inverted by the `!` **[NOT](#operator-not)** operator, to flag that the `principal` entity is missing the `age` property\.
-If that evaluates to `true`, there is no test of the second expression\.
+The second comparison in this expression is valid only if the `age` property for the `principal` entity is present.
+If it is missing, the less than operator generates an error.
+The first expression uses the [**has**](#operator-has) operator, inverted by the `!` **[NOT](#operator-not)** operator, to flag that the `principal` entity is missing the `age` property.
+If that evaluates to `true`, there is no test of the second expression.

 ### `!` \(NOT\)<a name="operator-not"></a>

 **Usage:** ` ! <Boolean>`

-Unary operator with only one argument\.
-It inverts the value of the Boolean operand from `true` to `false`, or from `false` to `true`\.
+Unary operator with only one argument.
+It inverts the value of the Boolean operand from `true` to `false`, or from `false` to `true`.

 ## Arithmetic operators<a name="operators-math"></a>

-Use these operators to perform arithmetic operations on long integer values\.
+Use these operators to perform arithmetic operations on long integer values.

 **Notes**
-The arithmetic operators support ***only*** values of type long integer\.
-They don't support values of type decimal\.
+The arithmetic operators support ***only*** values of type `Long`.
+They don't support values of type `Decimal`.
-There is no operator for arithmetic division\.
+There is no operator for arithmetic division.
-The arithmetic operators generate errors if they overflow out of the long integer range from \-9223372036854775808 to 9223372036854775807\.
+The arithmetic operators generate errors if they overflow out of the `Long` integer range from `-9223372036854775808` to `9223372036854775807`.

 ### `+` \(Numeric addition\)<a name="operator-add"></a>

 **Usage:** `<long> + <long>`

-Binary operator that adds the two long integer values and returns a long integer sum\.
+Binary operator that adds the two long integer values and returns a long integer sum.

 ### `-` \(Numeric subtraction or negation\)<a name="operator-subtract"></a>

 **Usage:** `<long> - <long>`

-As a binary operator with two operands, it subtracts the second long integer value from the first and returns a long integer difference\.
+As a binary operator with two operands, it subtracts the second long integer value from the first and returns a long integer difference.

 **Usage:** `- <long>`

-As a unary operator with one operand, it returns the negative of the value\.
+As a unary operator with one operand, it returns the negative of the value.

 ### `*` \(Numeric multiplication\)<a name="operator-multiply"></a>

 **Usage:** `<long> * <long>`

-Binary operator that multiplies two long integer values and returns a long integer product\.
-One of the values *must* be an integer literal, the other can be an integer literal or an expression that evaluates to an integer value\.
+Binary operator that multiplies two long integer values and returns a long integer product.
+One of the values *must* be an integer literal, the other value can be an integer literal or an expression that evaluates to an integer value.

 {: .note }
->There is no operator for numeric division\.
+>There is no operator for arithmentic division.

 ## Hierarchy and set membership operators and functions<a name="functions-set"></a>

-Use these functions to test if entities are members of a hierarchy or a set\.
+Use these functions to test if entities are members of a hierarchy or a set.

 ### <a name="operators-comparison"></a>